bowhan/trim_isoseq_polyA/README.md

 # trim_isoseq_polyA
 This is a program to trim the polyA tails of DNA sequences in a Fasta format, using HMM.

-It is primarily developped to process the "FLNC" file of PacBio Iso-Seq output, with the HMM model trained with that data.
-However, with an `-G` option, it will process other sequence as well.
+It is primarily developed to process the "isoseq_flnc.fasta" file of PacBio Iso-Seq `classify` output, with the HMM model been trained with that data.
+However, with an `-G` option, it will process any fasta file.

 ## Prerequisite
 - C++11